-June 17, 2020 2020-1593 Philippines enhances proposal for corporate tax reform to promote investment Executive summary On 22 May 2020, the Philippine Department of Finance (DOF) officially submitted its proposed amendments to the Corporate Income Tax and Incentives Reform Act (CITIRA)1 bill.
+17 June 2020 Philippines enhances proposal for corporate tax reform to promote investment On 22 May 2020, the Philippine Department of Finance (DOF) officially submitted its proposed amendments to the Corporate Income Tax and Incentives Reform Act (CITIRA)1 bill.
 The enhanced bill (now referred to as the Corporate Recovery and Tax Incentives for Enterprises Act (CREATE) bill) aims to aid the recovery of businesses negatively affected by the COVID-19 pandemic and enhance the ability of the Philippines to attract highly desirable investments.
 CREATE is the largest fiscal stimulus program for enterprises in the country's history.
 The proposed amendments are subject to further deliberations in the Congress.
 This Alert summarizes the key amendments proposed by the CREATE bill.
-Detailed discussion Key tax enhancements under CREATE - An immediate reduction of the corporate income tax (CIT) rate from 30% to 25% will take effect beginning 1 July 2020, followed by a 1% annual reduction beginning 1 January 2023 until the CIT rate is reduced to 20% beginning 1 January 2027.
+Key tax enhancements under CREATE - An immediate reduction of the corporate income tax (CIT) rate from 30% to 25% will take effect beginning 1 July 2020, followed by a 1% annual reduction beginning 1 January 2023 until the CIT rate is reduced to 20% beginning 1 January 2027.

 - An extension of the net operating loss carryover from three years to five years for losses incurred in 2020 by non-large taxpayers.